 |The Opponent challenges the Reporter for the problem||1|

 |Presentation of the Reporter||12|

 |Questions of the Opponent to the Reporter and answers of the Reporter||2|

 |The Opponent takes the floor (maximum 4 min) and discussion between the Reporter and the Opponent||14|

 |The Opponent summarizes the discussion||1|

 |Questions of the Reviewer to the Reporter and the Opponent and answers to the questions||3|

 VII.
 The Team Performance in the Stages

-The Reporter presents the essence of the solution to the problem, attracting the attention of the audience to the main physical ideas and conclusions.
-The Opponent puts questions to the Reporter and criticizes the report, pointing to possible inaccuracy and errors in the understanding of the problem and in the solution.
+The Reporter presents the essence of the solution to the problem, bringing the attention of the audience to the main physical ideas and conclusions.
+The Opponent puts questions to the Reporter and criticises the report, pointing to inaccuracies and errors in the understanding of the problem and in the solution.
 The Opponent analyses the advantages and drawbacks of both the solution and the presentation of the Reporter.
 The discussion of the Opponent should not become a presentation of his/her own solution.
 In the discussion, the solution presented by the Reporter is discussed.
 The Reviewer presents a short evaluation of the presentations of Reporter and Opponent.
 During one PM only one member of a team takes the floor as Reporter, Opponent or Reviewer; other members of the team are allowed to make brief remarks or to help with the presentation technically.
 No member of a team may take the floor more than twice during one Selective PM or, as Reporter, more than three times in total during all Selective PMs.
 During the Final PM any team member can take the floor only once.
 The COC must inform about the devices available for presentations not later than two months before the CaYPT.

 VIII.
 The Rules of Problem-Challenge and Rejection